Versus7/EagleScout/README.md

-# Why tis code needs MVVM
+# Why this code needs MVVM
 ## Model, View, View-Model

 The main reason that I'm thinking about implementing MVVM here is for persistence.